 - A-STEP Introductory Course: 80 hours of instruction and training on sleep, sleep disorders, sleep studies and patient care.
 The program concludes with a three-hour online exam consisting of 106 multiple-choice questions.

-- A-STEP Self-Study Modules: Each of the 23 A-STEP Self-Study modules includes a 30-minute online video presentation followed by a set of ten review questions.
-Students are encouraged to complete the modules while they receive 18 months of supervised, on-the-job training.
+A-STEP Self Study Modules: Each of the 26 A-STEP Self Study modules includes a 60-minute online video presentation followed by a set of 10 review questions.
+Students are encouraged to complete the online modules while working in the field.
+Trainees that complete the A-STEP Introductory Course and final exam will receive a discount on the modules.

 Students whom complete both steps will be eligible to take the BPRT registry exam once 819 hours of experience in the field have been obtained.
 Students with another healthcare credential will be eligible to sit for the exam once 546 hours have been obtained.